Azealia Banks: Grimes and Elon Musk

-On June 17, 2018, Banks posted to Instagram that she and singer Grimes would be releasing music together, which Grimes later confirmed.
-Grimes purportedly invited Banks to a house at her and Elon Musk shared in Los Angeles to finish the music they collaborated on in August of that same year, where Banks then claimed over Instagram that Grimes had left her alone in the house with Musk "for days".
-During her stay, Banks took to Twitter to claim that Musk had benefitted from apartheid, and likened her stay with Musk to the plot of Get Out.

-Supposedly during Banks' stay at Musk's residence, Musk posted on Twitter that he was "considering taking Tesla private at $420", referencing a euphemism for marijuana, with Musk also stating that he had acquired the funding necessary to privatize the company, with Banks alleging that Musk was under the influence of LSD while he posted this.
-The Securities and Exchange Commission then sued Musk, accusing him of being deceitful towards investors, claiming that Musk did not have the funding he claimed to have in his Twitter post.
-As part of this lawsuit, both Banks and Grimes were subpoenaed and demanded to preserve evidence related to the trial.
+In 2018, Banks and Grimes announced that they would be releasing music together.
+Grimes purportedly invited Banks to a her and Elon Musk's Los Angeles home to finish the collaboration.
+Banks claimed that Grimes had left her alone in the house with Musk "for days," likening the experience to the plot of Get Out.
+During Banks' stay at Musk's residence, Musk posted on Twitter that he was "considering taking Tesla private at $420" while allegedly under the influence of LSD.During her stay, Banks took to Twitter to claim that Musk had benefitted from apartheid.
+The SEC sued Musk for misleading investors, claiming that Musk did not have the funding he claimed to have.
+Both Banks and Grimes were subpoenaed and demanded to preserve evidence related to the trial.

-In 2019, Banks posted screenshots from a series of text conversations from as early as August of the previous year over Instagram.
-The conversations largely took an inflammatory tone, with Grimes commenting on Banks' weight, and Banks making remarks about Grimes' appearance, in addition to claiming she smelled "like a roll of nickels".

-In late 2024, Banks replied to a post Grimes made on Twitter insinuating that Musk had left her, causing the end of their relationship, which Grimes then denied.
+In 2019, Banks posted screenshots of text messages between her and Grimes from over the course of a year, showing Grimes commenting on Banks' weight, Banks making remarks about Grimes' appearance, and Banks claiming that Grimes smelled "like a roll of nickels".
+In late 2024, Banks replied to a post Grimes made on Twitter insinuating that Musk had left her, which Grimes denied.
 Grimes then complimented Banks, and later clarified in another post that the metallic scent Banks complained of was caused by shell casings.

 In February 2025, Banks criticized an interview Grimes gave with Time, telling her to return to Canada, in addition to making comments about her appearance.

+Cardi B

+In September 2016, Banks referred to Cardi B as a "Poor mans Nicki Minaj".
+In response to this, Cardi B posted a video of Banks dancing to her song Bodak Yellow.
+On May 11 2018, during an interview at The Breakfast Club (radio show) Banks heavily criticised Cardi B, including calling her an "illiterate, untalented rat" and describing her as a "caricature of a black woman".
+Cardi responded the next day in a lengthy Instagram post in which she answered Banks directly and called her approach to advocating for women contradictory.
+Cardi then proceeded to delete her Instagram and private her X (then twitter) page which highly publicised the feud.

+Lana Del Rey

+In September 2018, Lana Del Rey criticized Kanye West for supporting Donald Trump, saying that Trump's presidency was a "loss for the country", and that West's comments were a "loss for the culture".
+Banks accused Del Rey of performative activism, bringing up Del Rey's past collaboration with ASAP Rocky, who Banks accused of assaulting female fans.
+The pair exchanged insults, leading up to Banks threatening to sue Del Rey.